liggetm/centos-atomic-k8s/README.md

 # centos-atomic-k8s

 Ansible project for deploying containerized Kubernetes services on Centos Atomic Host 7 host systems.
 This is simply a wrapper to the upstream Kubernetes deployment scripts [available here](https://github.com/kubernetes/contrib/tree/master/ansible).
 It will prepare the Atomic host system for Kubernetes, deploy a Kubernetes cluster and optionally install a Kubernetes dashboard with insecure access on the master on TCP port 8080.
+It will also output a valid kubectl configuration which can be saved in a ~/.kube/config file.

 ## Pre-Reqs and Setup

-For the local system which will run the installation:
+Requirements for the system which will run the installation:
 - bash _(for running the installation script)_
 - ansible > version 2.1 _(for running the ansible playbooks)_
 - kubectl > version 1.3.0 _(optional, allows secure CLI access and proxying)_